-It is important for any cloud provider that you use to have a strong data ownership policy.
-Ours is pretty simple: It’s your data.
+It's important for any cloud provider to provide a strong data-ownership policy.
+Ours is pretty simple: it’s your data.

-We have seen that this amount of time will give both your team and ours adequate amount of time to coordinate a successful off-boarding in which you will notify your users of the upcoming closure of the community or migration to another platform which may result in scheduled downtime and a new user experience, allow users time to close their community account or download/save any content that they wish to retain and for your team to receive a test copy of your data and a final full database dump.
+- This amount of time will give both your team and ours adequate time to coordinate a successful off-boarding schedule in which to notify your users of the upcoming closure of the community or migration to another platform.

 Notify Vanilla in writing that you will be terminating your subscription agreement.
-This will allow our team to coordinate the necessary steps of our off-boarding process and support.
+This gives our team to coordinate the necessary steps of our off-boarding process and support.

-Our recommendation would be to notify your users of any upcoming changes that will be happening within the community as soon as possible.
-We have seen that this is extremely important to be as transparent with your users especially if you will be closing the community permanently or will be moving to a space or platform very different from Vanilla.
+Our recommendation would be to notify your users of any upcoming changes that will be happening to the community as soon as possible.
+It's extremely important to be as transparent as possible with your users, especially in instances such as this where you will be closing the community permanently or moving to a space or platform very different from Vanilla.
 This will give users time to download any content they wish to retrieve.

-This notification can be created as a moderation message, a banner at the top of the community to let users know that there will soon be a change and to direct any questions to the Community Manager.
+✔️ TIP: This notification can be created as a moderation message and/or banner at the top of the community to let users know that there will soon be a change and to direct any questions to the Community Manager.

 < 30 days from end of contract

-Notify users of any changes that may occur with regards to their login process, for instance, will they need to reset their password when moving to the new platform or will there be any other changes to their normal community workflow they should be aware of.
+Notify users of any changes that may occur regarding their login process (e.g., will they need to reset their password when moving to the new platform or will there be any other changes to their normal community workflow they should be aware of).

-Coordinate with Vanilla to have a full database export scheduled for the last day of your contract and identify when the community should be placed in a read-only state to capture all data.
+Coordinate with Vanilla to have a full database export scheduled for the last day of your contract, and to identify when the community should be placed in a read-only state to capture all data.

 < 7 days from end of the contract